LeeHowes/CPP/paper_framework_sources/p2203_bulk_schedule.md

 Here we end up with a question: do we have to restrict the interface to match the implementation?
 That might be hard.
 The alternative is to transform the executor inside the algorithm.
 Potentially using `require`, or a `with_policy` wrapper.

-The problem is that this is semantically identical to passing the policy with the continuation, but syntactically worse:
+The problem is that modifying the executor to provide a policy is semantically identical to passing it with the continuation, but it is less easy to read:
 ```
 output_sender std::execution::algorithm(input_sender, executor, policy) {
   auto seq_executor = with_policy(executor, seq);